wp-plugins/vertical-scroll-recent-post/readme.txt

 == Upgrade Notice ==

 = 11.5 =
 1. Added more options like: display post's date, display link to category, control speed of scroll, seconds between scrolls.
 2. Added CSS file and removed most of the inline CSS, remained values change through PHP so a PHP file acting as CSS file is required.
-3. Converted all TABs to spaces and applied WordPress Code style recommendations.
+3. Converted all TABs to spaces and applied Wordpress Code style recommendations.

 = 11.4 =